-If you're looking to binge on some Netflix this weekend in honor of the Oscars 2017, why not put an Irish spin on your viewing stream and watch films or TV shows that have been made in Ireland or that star some of our best acting talents.
+If you're looking to binge on some Netflix this weekend and recover from the St. Patrick's Day celebrations, why not put an Irish spin on your viewing stream and watch films or TV shows that have been made in Ireland or that star some of our best acting talents.
 There are plenty of choices available as if we do say so ourselves, as a nation we've created some great stars and some great films in our time.
-Just look at all the Academy Award hopefuls Ireland has this year!

 To get you off on the right foot, we've compiled this list of some of the best movies and TV shows on Netflix with an Irish link.
 Enjoy!